FUSC: Fetal Ultrasound Semantic Clustering of Second Trimester Scans Using Deep Self-supervised Learning: Discussion Conclusion

+Our model shows good generalizability when we tested on an additional unseen dataset that consists of distribution shift and out-of-distribution samples.
+Our CP reached 92\%, which is higher than all the baselines we compare within our dataset because the views in that dataset do not have strong semantic relations views.
 We present a fetal ultrasound view self-supervised clustering method and evaluate its performance with extracted pseudo labels from the images.
 We build our method on a large dataset and demonstrate its generalizability by testing on an additional set.
 Additionally, we had a quantitative and qualitative analysis per cluster to have a better understanding of the failed cases.
 We found that the model performance degraded due to the imbalance of the dataset and views that have high semantic similarity.
 As much as we attempted to bridge the gap between the ability of clustering and supervised classification to label fetal ultrasound images, this is still an open research problem.

 In future work, we aim to enhance the model performance by reducing the effect of the imbalance of the dataset.
 This imbalance can pose a challenge in accurately clustering fetal ultrasound images, particularly when certain views are underrepresented.
 Additionally, we plan to explore advanced techniques for feature extraction and representation learning to improve the disentanglement of semantically similar views, which will further refine the clustering process.
 By doing so, we hope to contribute to the ongoing efforts to make fetal ultrasound image analysis more accurate and reliable, ultimately benefiting the field of prenatal healthcare and diagnostics.